scrallex/score/docs/note/semantic_bridge_ai_showcase.md

 ## Objective

-Demonstrate how the QFH/QBSA manifold can pair byte-level repetition with semantic intent so AI copilots and guardrails understand both *how often* a pattern appears and *what it means*.
+Demonstrate how the structural manifold can pair byte-level repetition with semantic intent so AI copilots and guardrails understand both *how often* a pattern appears and *what it means*.